Mark Inglis: David Sharp controversy

 While ascending Everest, Inglis and a party of 18 other climbers came upon distressed British climber David Sharp, but continued pushing towards the summit, effectively condemning Sharp to death.
 Sharp subsequently died.
-Inglis has been criticized for this decision by many people including Sir Edmund Hillary, who said he should have abandoned any attempt at the summit to help a fellow climber.
+Inglis has been criticised for this decision by many people including Sir Edmund Hillary, who said he should have abandoned any attempt at the summit to help a fellow climber.
 Inglis dismissed the criticism by falsely claiming that the decision was actually made by expedition leader Russell Brice, who was at the base camp.
 He also stated that the "trouble is at 8,500 metres it's extremely difficult to keep yourself alive, let alone anyone else alive."
 Some other climbers have agreed with this assessment, claiming there is little that can be done for a seriously ill person that close to the summit.
 However, Phil Ainslie, a mountaineer and scientist at the University of Otago, has said that it might have been possible to revive Sharp with bottled oxygen and get him to safety.

 In an e-mailed statement to the Associated Press on 10 June, the expedition leader Russell Brice contradicted comments by Inglis by saying that he only knew David Sharp was in distress when his team contacted him by radio during their descent.

 Brice received many radio messages (many of which were heard by others) that night and a full log was kept.
 There is no record of any call from Mark Inglis.
 This was also supported by complete video of the time period which was recorded by a Discovery Channel crew.
 Inglis' group continued to the summit, passing David Sharp who they knew to be alive, without offering any assistance.
 Sharp was in a grave condition.
 On their descent, passing back through the cave several hours later, the group found Sharp near death.
 Inglis' fellow climber, Maxime Chaya (or Max) and Chaya's Sherpa mountaineering partner attempted to help David Sharp, but to no avail.
 Inglis did not render aid during the descent.

 Personal life

 Inglis currently resides in Hanmer Springs, New Zealand, with his wife Anne and their three children.
 In 2007, he was honoured by TVNZ's This Is Your Life.
+In 2024, he appeared on New Zealand panel show 7 Days.